-Unless provided otherwise in the Articles of Incorporation, shares are freely transferable between shareholders and to third parties in a straightforward approach (registration with the shareholders register held by the company).
+Unless provided otherwise in the Articles of Incorporation, shares are freely transferable between shareholders and to third parties in a straightforward approach (registration with the shareholders register).

 Liability of shareholders of limited liability companies derived from the normal course of business conducted by a company is limited to their contribution to the share capital of the respective company.